About the Author

 When an unforeseen emergency rises, possibly blocking one of her major goals, will she have the physical and emotional strength to handle the situation?
 How will she handle the resulting setback?

-When she’s not writing, Paddy volunteers with elementary classrooms.
-She’s a member of EPIC, a non-profit organization that actively supports writers and writing.
+When she’s not writing, Paddy works with elementary classrooms.
+She’s a member of EPIC, a non-profit organization that actively supports writers and writing and also shares her teaching expertise with RSVP (Retired Seniors Volunteer Program).

 • Visit the Bookstore page for opportunities to look inside the books and make purchases.

-• Follow Paddy’s writing and education blogs.
-Visit her on social media (Facebook, Goodreads, Instagram, and Pinterest.)
+• Visit her on social media (Facebook, Instagram, and Pinterest.)

-• Visit Chat, Comment and Connect on this website for opportunities to get involved in her story development and more.
+• Visit Chat, Comment and Connect on this website for opportunities to get involved in her story development or to connect and share your writing questions.

-• Purchase books at select bookstores, online booksellers and through this website.
+• Purchase books at your favorite bookstores, online and through this website.

 • Ask your local library to add the books to their collections.